-The Denman Island Farm Plan is a project of the Denman Island Local Trust Committee.
+The Denman Island Farm Plan was a project of the Denman Island Local Trust Committee.
 It began in 2009 with the appointment of a Steering Committee of islanders, one local trustee, the Comox Valley Regional District electoral area director, and with support staff from the Ministry of Agriculture and Lands and the Islands Trust.

 The Steering Committee's vision for farming on Denman Island is: